-During the year ended December 31, 2019, the Company granted a cash award and the First RSU Award to employees under the RLTIP.
+During the six months ended June 30, 2020 and the year ended December 31, 2019, the Company granted a cash award and the First RSU Award to employees under the RLTIP.
 The cash award vests upon the achievement of the RLTIP Milestone, subject to the recipient's continued employment.
 The First RSU Award becomes eligible to vest upon the achievement of the RLTIP Milestone, and will vest upon the first anniversary of such date, subject to the recipient's continued employment through that date.
-As of March 31, 2020, the Company estimated cash payments of \$1,938 under the RLTIP.
+As of June 30, 2020, the Company estimated cash payments of \$1,888 under the RLTIP.
 In the event the RLTIP Milestone is not achieved, the cash award will not be paid and the First RSU Award will not vest.